 As in other states, New Jersey courts apply a child support calculator.
 The formula considers the parents' combined gross income and how much time each parent spends with the child.
 Gross income includes not only the parents' wages, but also self-employment income, commissions, dividend income, rent, workers’ compensation, and unemployment insurance benefits.
 From this sum, the court deducts income taxes, mandatory payments such as certain union dues and mandatory retirement contributions, as well as other child support payments for other prior children with another spouse or partner.
 When one parent is taking care of young minor children, that parent is entitled to an additional contribution for child care expenses that are necessary for that parent to go to work.

 Deviations from the formula are permitted in limited and compelling circumstances.
-Usually, the child support flows from the noncustodial parent (the parent of alternate residence; PAR) to whichever parent is considered the custodial parent (the parent of primary residence; PPR).Discuss Your Family Law Matter with a Monmouth County Attorney
+Usually, the child support flows from the noncustodial parent (the parent of alternate residence; PAR) to whichever parent is considered the custodial parent (the parent of primary residence; PPR).Discuss Your Matter with a Family Law Lawyer in Monmouth County

 At Goldstein Law Group, our family law lawyers have strong ties to the Monmouth County community.
 Divorce and attendant issues such as how much certain assets are worth and with whom the children should live can bring out the worst in both spouses.
 We understand the stress that divorce can bring, and we can explain your alternatives when you are seeking a favorable outcome for you and your children.
-Our main office is located in Old Bridge, and we have a satellite office in Freehold, New Jersey.
-We often represent individuals from Red Bank, Rumson, and East Brunswick.
+Our main office is located in Metuchen, New Jersey.
+Our Monmouth County family law attorneys often represent individuals from Red Bank, Rumson, and East Brunswick.
 Contact us at 732-967-6777 or via our online form.